ftclausen/ftclausen.github.io/resume.txt

 Location: Guildford, UK

-I provided first line technical support for Red Hat Linux which entailed helping customers install and use the product.
+I provided first line technical support for Red Hat Linux which entailed helping customers install and use the product